wales-group/examples/tetra_ALA/01_Basin-hopping_with_GMIN/README.md

 # Example 1 - Basin-hopping with GMIN
 <img src="tetra_ALA_igb2_checks.png" width="50%", height="50%">

-**GMIN** aims to efficiently locate the global minimum of a system by employing the basin-hopping global optimisation methodology. **A9GMIN** is simply a version of **GMIN** that is interfaced to the **AMBER 9** potential.
+**GMIN** aims to efficiently locate the global minimum of a system by employing the basin-hopping global optimisation methodology. **A12GMIN** is simply a version of **GMIN** that is interfaced to the **AMBER 12** potential.
 Here we use it to find the ten lowest energy minima for the tetra-ALA peptide (ALA-ALA-ALA-ALA).

 ## Requirements
 In order to successfully follow this example, the following needs to be in your *PATH*:
-- an **A9GMIN** binary
+- an **A12GMIN** binary

 ## Directory contents
-This directory, and the backup you can find in the *./input_vacuum* and *./input_igb2* subdirectories, contain all the files you need to run **A9GMIN** for tetra-ALA both
+This directory, and the backup you can find in the *./input* subdirectory, contain all the files you need to run **A12GMIN** for tetra-ALA both
 *in vacuo* and using a Generalised Born implicit solvent model.
-The *./expected_output* subdirectories contain output from  succesful **A9GMIN** runs to give you an idea of what you will be producing, although your output may differ slightly.
+The *./expected_output* subdirectory contains output from succesful **A12GMIN** runs to give you an idea of what you will be producing, although your output may differ slightly.

 ### GMIN input files